Ticks in Wisconsin: What You Need to Know

 Important note: The Tick Identification Service cannot determine if the tick you found was carrying any germs or whether it made you sick.
 If you were bitten by a tick, or think you may have been bitten, monitor yourself for rash, fever, new muscle and joint pain, and new fatigue for 30 days.
 If any of these symptoms occur, contact your health care provider immediately.
 The only way to know if a tick made you sick is through an evaluation, and sometimes a blood test, performed by a health care provider.
 If you were bitten by a tick and live in Wisconsin where Lyme disease is common, consider contacting a health care provider right away to see if a single dose of antibiotics may be appropriate to help prevent Lyme disease.

-Submit a tick for identification
+Submit an image of a tick for identification

 The best way to avoid getting sick is to prevent tick bites.

-Learn ways to Fight the Bite!
+Learn ways to prevent tick bites

-Last revised February 19, 2025
+Last revised June 10, 2025